Windemere Park

 Recent Developments

-In 2014, a plan was approved to move the existing tennis courts to their current location, after the old courts had been showing signs of age.
+In 2014, a plan was approved to move the existing tennis courts to their current location, after collecting public input.
+The old courts, which were built in 1986, had been showing signs of age.

-In response to a resident request, Parks and Recreation hosted a public survey in August 2022 for community input on adding one or two soccer goals in the Park.
-Thirty residents responded to the survey, with 83% responding that they supported adding 1-2 soccer goals.
-Given the survey results, the project is placing one soccer goal facing east.
+In response to a resident request, Parks and Recreation hosted a public survey in August 2022 for community input on adding one or two soccer goals in the park.
+Thirty residents responded to the survey, with 83% responding that they supported adding one or two semi-permanent soccer goals.
+Given the survey results, the project moved forward and the soccer goal was installed in August of 2023.

 Windemere Soccer Goal Placement 2.jpg